14 Items You Can Get From the Government Absolutely Free

 Not only will Medicare cover your healthcare costs, like procedures and doctor appointments, but it can also get you free medical supplies.

-The Durable Medical Equipment Center can provide wheelchairs, crutches, blood sugar meters and test strips, walkers, etc. — all at no cost to you.
+The Durable Medical Equipment Center can provide wheelchairs, crutches, blood sugar meters and test strips, walkers, and other medical equipment at no cost to you.

 Supplies must be deemed medically necessary by your doctor or healthcare provider.